 - The Wrong Way to Gain Facebook Likes

 When you look at the overall picture, it’s not worth gaining likes by buying them.
 It’s all short term recognition that you don’t want.
 You don’t want temporary results for your company or website.
 Temporary results may be gratifying at first, but in the grand scheme of things you’re looking for customers whether they are simply reading your content or buying a product.
 They won’t buy or read if their lame user’s set up from robots or overseas workers.
 One my favorite examples that shows the Wrong way to gain Facebook likes comes from The Oatmeal called “how to get more likes on Facebook“.

 Come on, you really think that buying 3,000 fans is the right way to do things?
 I may be repeating this one like a broken record but I’m going to reference The Oatmeal again.
 The Oatmeal creates awesome content, is it a wonder where they got their 642,000 Facebook fans from?
 I’ll bet you that almost all of those fans are active readers and engage constantly.
 Buy likes or beg for them and you’ll end up disappointed in the end. (kind of like forcing a relationship where one is just not interested, friends can see the disaster from a mile away!)

 So how do I gain a ton of Facebook Likes the right way?

 Lets face it, you’re going to have to work the hard way to gain your Facebook Likes.
 Yes, you could gain a million by having an article, video, or product going viral, but don’t count on that.
-Just create beautiful content and your audience will come.
+Just create start your own blog beautiful content and your audience will come.
 Put a simple like button on your website, people will see it.
 You don’t need a flashing Facebook button that looks like the Las Vegas welcome sign, we all get it by now!